 The Etter Health Center is located in the Wellness Center on the ground floor of Naugle Hall.
 The health center is staffed by a physician and registered nurses.
 Appointments with the nurse or physician can be made by calling the health center.
-For more information regarding health services, visit their website at https://www.ship.edu/life/wellness/health-center/.
+For more information regarding health services, visit their website at www.ship.edu/health center.

-Ezra Lehman Memorial Library & Grace B. Luhrs University Elementary School Media Center available both in person and online at https://library.ship.edu/home.
+Ezra Lehman Memorial Library & Grace B. Luhrs University Elementary School Media Center

 The Ezra Lehman Memorial Library is the intellectual hub and the physical center of the Shippensburg University campus.
-Lehman Library offers a wide range of services and resources for students, all of which are
+Lehman Library offers a wide range of services and resources for students, all of which are available both in person and online at library.ship.edu.